sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/filter/variants-states.md

   title: 'Filter Dialog'
 }) }}

-* The filter dialog is opened by a button or link.{.lead}
+* The filter dialog is opened by a button or link. {.lead}
-* The filter dialog contains a large number of filter criteria for finding specific information.{.lead}
+* The filter dialog contains a large number of filter criteria for finding specific information. {.lead}
-* If required, further filter criteria can be added to the dialog to provide additional filter elements.{.lead}
+* If required, further filter criteria can be added to the dialog to provide additional filter elements. {.lead}
-* Filtering can be confirmed by clicking on «Filtern» (Primary Button) or can be cancelled by clicking on «Abbrechen» (Secondary Button).{.lead}
+* Filtering can be confirmed by clicking on «Filtern» (Primary Button) or can be cancelled by clicking on «Abbrechen» (Secondary Button). {.lead}
-* The results are updated in the viewport after confirming the filter criteria in the dialog box.{.lead}
+* The results are updated in the viewport after confirming the filter criteria in the dialog box. {.lead}

 ## Specifications
 {{ specificationLinks({